Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Part of Speech Induction ( )

+{\bf Morphology:} We also note that the M1 accuracy of \citet{tran2016unsupervised} and \citet{stratos2018mutual} drop significantly by nearly 14 points in absence of morphological features, while \syntdec degrades by 2 points.
+This trend suggests that \mbert representations encode the morphology to some extent.

+~\citet{yatbaz2012learning} are not directly comparable to our work as they performed word-based \posi which attaches same tag to all the instances of the word, while all the other works in Table~\ref{tab:temps} perform token-based \posi.
+They use task-specific hand-engineered rules like presence of hyphen, apostrophe etc. which might not translate to multiple languages and tasks. \cite{he2018unsupervised} train a \posi specialized model with Markov syntax model and short-context word embeddings and report current SOTA on \posi.
+In contrast to their method, \syntdec is fairly task agnostic.

-In Table~\ref{table:2}, we report the average many-to-one (M1) accuracy of our framework on the 12-tag universal treebank dataset for 5 random runs.
-Across all the languages, we report state-of-the-art results and achieve an improvement in the (average) performance of the previous best performing method \cite{stratos2018mutual} from 71.4\% to 75.7\%.
-We also note improvements of SyntDEC over SAE (70.9\% to 75.7\%) across the languages which reiterates the importance of finetuning representations for clustering.
-Note that using contextualized representations from BERT-like models leads to more impressive gains on the coarse-grained 12 tag POSI task as compared to the fine-grained 45 tag POSI task.
-We hope to explore this in the future.
+{\bf 12-Tag Universal Treebanks:} In Table~\ref{table:2}, we report M1 accuracies on the 12-tag datasets averaged over 5 random runs.
+Across all languages, we report SOTA results and find an improvement on average over the previous best method \citep{stratos2018mutual} from 71.4\% to 75.7\%.
+We also note improvements of \syntdec over \sae (70.9\% to 75.7\%) across languages, which reiterates the importance of finetuning representations for clustering.
+Our methods yield larger gains on this coarse-grained 12 tag \posi task as compared to the fine-grained 45 tag \posi task, and we hope to explore the reasons for this in future work.